 4) Evidence from eye-witnesses in Force K ships

 Vice-Admiral Sir David Clutterbuck and Commander Ian Scrimgeour-Wedderburn (both serving in Ajax) remained personal friends and often spoke about Neptune.
-As a Lieutenant, Clutterbuck was Navigating Officer of Ajax and No 3 on the Board of Enquiry team and only died 8 years ago.
+As a Lieutenant, Clutterbuck was Navigating Officer of Ajax and No 3 on the Board of Enquiry team and I was able to interview him before he died in 2009.
 He told Ian "I knew there was an enemy minefield off Tripoli, and had Ajax been in Force B, I would have advised Admiral Rawlings against doing what O'Conor attempted."

-Sub Lieutenant Ron Oakley in Penelope and Lieutenant Harry Bradbear (a signalman in Lively) confirm that their Captains and Navigating Officers knew where the edge of the minefield was and were extremely concerned at the course steered by Neptune.
-Both are excellent and convincing witnesses.
+Sub Lieutenant (later Lt Cdr RNR) Ron Oakley in Penelope and Lieutenant Harry Bradbear (a signalman in Lively later Navigating Officer of HMS Burgess) confirm that their Captains and Navigating Officers knew where the edge of the minefield was and were extremely concerned at the course steered by Neptune.
+Both are excellent and convincing witnesses who gave me their statements in writing.
 The time of reaching the dangerous edge of the minefield was predicted but exploding a mine straight away was unexpected.